wp-plugins/page-specific-menu-items/readme.txt

 **This plugin does not work for me?**

 * It should since it works by adding class.
 Only case it does not work is when 'hide_this_item' rules is overriden by other syles (having low value in specificity).
 * This is not actually this plugins issue.

+= Recommended Plugins =

+The following are recommended by the author:

+* [BlankPress WordPress Cleaner](http://wordpress.org/plugins/bpwp-cleaner/) - This plugin allows you to clean up the WordPress mess.
+Better performance, Faster page load, Better security and Better WP experience.

+* [BlankPress Theme Framework](https://github.com/dharmapoudel/blankpress) - Simple yet flexible HTML5 blank WordPress theme framework based on underscores.
+Use this as a base theme for your WP projects.

 Please read the readme.txt file line by line before commenting.
 Only after that give me 5 stars. :) If you found any bugs/issues please report and I'll try to fix them asap.